wholesomevalue/valueblog/content/posts/naked.md

 ## Two types of Market Makers

 Normal short selling - refresher - is when you borrow a share from your friend who owns it (the broker), and sell it to someone else.
-You then wait a while, buy the share back and return the share you bought to your friend (broker). all is well if the price went down and conversely all is bad if the price went up - YOU win or lose.
+You then wait a while, buy the share back to return to your friend (broker). all is well if the price went down and conversely all is bad if the price went up - YOU win or lose.

 The key thing to note about (normal) short selling, is that _no shares are created_ - its only borrowed and eventually returned.
-The share that was borrowed from the broker is a real share that the company has already created (e.g. with its initial public offering):
+The share that was borrowed from the broker is a real share issued by the underlying company (e.g. with its initial public offering)

 `Naked Short Selling` - AKA Selling Shorts Naked, on the other hand, is a much more extreme version of selling - The person who coined the term _Naked_ short selling must have had some very deep intiuitions about what it is...